brianpetro/smart-connect/README.md

 2. Open Smart Connect
 3. Restart the Smart Connections plugin or use the "Connect to Smart Connect" button in the settings

+Watch this video to see how it works: [Boosting Embedding Performance with Smart Connect](https://www.youtube.com/watch?v=tGZ6J63UZmw)

 ## Getting Started with Smart Connect
 - [Getting Started Screencast](https://www.loom.com/share/3f1f96ec303a4d20a734e274bcd2f16d)
 ### Install